 Step 7: Build-out of the site

 Once the economic incentives and real estate are secured, you will need to address the construction of the project which ranges in complexity greatly if it is an existing building or a greenfield site.
 The construction team will develop detailed project budgets and schedules for the project and then follow the project through until move-in.
 Selecting the vendors such as architects, engineers and general contractors with experience working on similar facilities can prove critical to delivering the project on time and within budget.

 Step 8: Staying in compliance to get your economic incentives

 Due to the increasing complexity of the site selection process, it has become more challenging for companies to self-perform this process.
-If companies want to minimize the risks of making a bad location decision, then it is important to rely on experts who proactively maintain global location intelligence data, possess the tools to evaluate locations and have the hands-on-experience in the various geographies.
+If companies want to minimize the risks of making a bad location decision, then it is important to rely on experts who proactively maintain global location intelligence data, possess the tools to evaluate locations, and have hands-on experience in various geographies.